amorist/awesome/README.md

 ## Go

+- [ok-zoomer](https://github.com/jbirms/ok-zoomer) - A Go program that takes an image, uses pigo to detect a face, and creates a gif that zooms in on the face
 - [errwrap](https://github.com/fatih/errwrap) - Go tool to wrap and fix errors with the new %w verb directive
 - [docker-compose-files](https://github.com/yeasy/docker-compose-files) - Some typical docker compose templates.
 - [age](https://github.com/FiloSottile/age) - A simple, modern and secure encryption tool with small explicit keys, no config options, and UNIX-style composability.